One in 10 babies are born too soon

 The PreTRM® Test provides physicians with their patients’ risk for spontaneous premature birth in asymptomatic singleton pregnancies.
 This pivotal information — provided in the form of an individual risk percentage — gives you sufficient time and vital insights to make informed treatment decisions with your patients.

-PreTRM® accurately identifies more patients at higher risk of spontaneous preterm birth than traditional methods alone
+The PreTRM® Test is designed to identify patients at higher risk for spontaneous preterm birth

-The PreTRM Test is Suitable for 88% of Singleton Pregnant Women4,6
+The PreTRM test is suitable for 88% of singleton pregnant women4,5

 PreTRM® Intended Use:

 The PreTRM® Test for Risk Management predicts the risk of spontaneous preterm birth (before 37 weeks) in asymptomatic women (no signs or symptoms of preterm labor, with intact membranes) ≥18 years old with a singleton pregnancy.
 The PreTRM Test is performed via a single blood draw between 19wk/1d-20wk/6d (134-146 days) gestation.
 It is not intended for use in women who have a multiple pregnancy, have a known or suspected fetal anomaly, or are on any form of progesterone therapy after the first trimester.

 - Women ≥18 years old with a singleton pregnancy

 - Not on heparin therapy

 - No prior history of preterm birth or shortened cervix

 - Not on progesterone therapy after the first trimester